Soft-V/SoftV.Docs/docs/studica-kit/index.md

 ---
 id: index
-title: Работа с набором Algaritmica
+title: Working with the Studica Kit
 ---

-# Работа с набором Algaritmica
+# Working with the Studica Kit

 import {DocsCardList} from '../../../../../src/components/DocsCard';
 import {useCurrentSidebarCategory} from '@docusaurus/theme-common';